HoneyGol-Microsystems/vesp-alpha/docs/gpio.md

 - In high-impedance state, the port works as an input and the value can be read from the `GPIORD` register.
 - In output state, the port works as an output and the value to be output can be written to the `GPIOWR` register.

-For better understanding, please consult a scheme in the picture below:
+For better understanding, please consult a scheme in the picture below.
+In the scheme `x` can be `A` or `B`, `y` corresponds to a specific bit.

 ![GPIO hardware scheme](../img/scheme-gpio.svg)